LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 <div class="text-block">
 <p>
-	Iterative rerouting through pruning the route tree has 2 main benefits:
+	incremental rerouting through pruning the route tree has 2 main benefits:
 	<ul>
 		<li>It generally decreases n from the <a href="#connection_legal_probability">previous equation</a>
 		from iteration to iteration, gradually reducing the effective size of each net</li>